raceintospace/raceintospace/doc/manual/manual.md

 ## MISSION MILESTONE STEPS

 Space exploration was something completely new in the 1950s and early '60s.
 Space could be filled with a host of dangers to human beings and living things generally—and some turned out to be real.
 Rushing ahead heedless of those possibilities would have been foolhardy.
 We sent probes up above the atmosphere to see what was there, and discovered the Van Allen Belt.
 Then we sent animals into space: generally, the US used primates and the Soviets used dogs.
 Finally we sent up humans, briefly at first, and for longer periods as we learned more about how the human body reacts to weightlessness.
-We learned, for instance, that early fears of astronauts losing control of their reasoning were unfounded; however we also discovered unexpected effects such as space sickness and gradual loss of bone and muscle mass, which have to be taken into account on longer voyages.
+We learned, for instance, that early fears of astronauts losing control of their reasoning were unfounded; however we also discovered unexpected effects such as space sickness and gradual loss of bone and muscle mass, which have to be taken into account on space voyages.

 Before the US sent anyone into orbit it tossed up a couple astronauts on suborbital missions, and both sides performed simple orbitals before attempting long durations or spacewalks.
 Duration, EVA, and docking were all well under our belt before the US ventured beyond Earth orbit, and the Soviets never did—though they did send animals around the Moon.
 Race Into Space models the importance of incremental progress by assigning extra risk to missions that skip milestone steps.
 Skipping is useful sometimes, but not something to be done lightly.
 Each milestone skipped carries a 3% penalty on each step of the flight, so if you skip two milestones for a mission, every step will suffer 6%.
 Of course if it succeeds, you'll get credit for having accomplished those steps and won't be penalized for them again.